Banstead War Memorial.

 All Saints WWl Memorial Banstead Surrey.

-George Hunt, Wood Panel, All Saints Church Banstead
+Wood panel All Saints Church Banstead.